Apple Configurator vs MDM

 Yes.
 Third-party MDM/UEM software packages such as Hexnode UEM can do everything that Apple Configurator can do, and much more.

 Is Apple Configurator the right tool for me?

 If you have only a few devices to manage, and only require a few basic management capabilities that will not often change, then Apple Configurator may be all that you need.
 The same is true if your organization requires a hands-on approach with every device connected to the network.

-Apple Configurator may not be for you if have a large organization or you a looking for a MDM solution that allows for ease-of-use across the board.
-MDMs are simple to use, completely wireless, and have advanced features for organizations of all sizes and can be tailored to meet their specific needs.
+Apple Configurator may not be right for you if you are a large organization or you are looking for a solution that allows for ease-of-use across the board.
+UEMs are simple to use, completely wireless, and have advanced features for organizations of all sizes and can be tailored to meet their specific needs.
 Furthermore, Apple Configurator is not a good choice for Bring Your Own Device (BYOD) programs, since Apple Configurator wipes and restores each device to its factory settings the first time it is connected.

-What are the advantages of using Hexnode MDM over Apple Configurator
+What are the advantages of using Hexnode UEM over Apple Configurator

 Other advantages include: